 Read the full resource or scan an outline of the chapters below.

 The primary motive should be to bring to market a competitive product through which physicians can respond to changes in health care delivery and payment that physician could not otherwise produce by acting independently.
-Physicians in solo or small group practice may think it is prohibitively expensive and time consuming to integrate.
-This is not necessarily true—there are a number of lawful integrative collaboration options available that offer flexibility.
+Physicians in solo or small group practice may think it is prohibitively expensive and time consuming to collaborate with other practices.
+This is not necessarily true—there are a number of lawful collaboration options available that offer flexibility.
 In many cases physicians will be able to: (1) remain in their local practice settings; (2) oversee many day-to-day practice operations; (3) be rewarded based on individual productivity; and (4) continue working with the same primary care physicians and specialists.

-"Competing in the marketplace" is composed of three parts:
+"Strengthen your practice" is composed of three parts:

-The decision as to whether and how to integrate should be based on an assessment of the relevant market, the capabilities and compatibility of the participants, and the business prospects of the combined entity.
+The decision as to whether and how to collaborate should be based on an assessment of the relevant market, the capabilities and compatibility of the participants, and the business prospects of the combined entity.